apache/fury-site/docs/introduction/choose-a-format.md

 reconstruct an object graph.
 Row Format and Fory JSON are separate formats, not additional Object Serialization modes.

-For Java, Scala, Kotlin, Python, C++, Go, and Rust, use native mode for same-language traffic.
+For Java, Scala, Kotlin, Python, C++, Go, and Rust, use native mode for traffic within one Fory implementation family.
 It avoids xlang's cross-language type mapping and metadata constraints, stays closer to each language's native type system, and supports broader language-specific object graphs.
-Use it when both producer and consumer are in the same language family and you want the native object model rather than a portable cross-language schema.
+Use it when both producer and consumer use the same native wire format and you want the native object model rather than a portable cross-language schema.

 For Java/JVM-only systems, native mode is the replacement path for JDK serialization, Kryo, FST, Hessian, and Java-only Protocol Buffers payloads.
 For